plandes/deepnlp/README.md

 Binaries are also available on [pypi].

-## Usage and Examples
+## Usage and Reference Models

-If you're in a rush, you can dive right in to the [Clickbate Text Classification] example, which is a working project that uses this library.
+If you're in a rush, you can dive right in to the [Clickbate Text Classification] reference model, which is a working project that uses this library.
 However, you'll either end up reading up on the [zensols deeplearn] library before or during the tutorial.

-The usage of this library is explained in terms of the examples:
+The usage of this library is explained in terms of the reference models:

-* The [Clickbate Text Classification] is the best example to start with because the only code consists of is the corpus reader and a module to remove sentence chunking (corpus are newline delimited headlines).
-It was also uses [resource libraries], which greatly reduces complexity, where as the other examples do not.
+* The [Clickbate Text Classification] is the best reference model to start with because the only code consists of is the corpus reader and a module to remove sentence segmentation (corpus are newline delimited headlines).
+It was also uses [resource libraries], which greatly reduces complexity, where as the other reference models do not.
 Also see the [Jupyter clickbate classification notebook].

 * The [Movie Review Sentiment] trained and tested on the [Stanford movie review] and [Cornell sentiment polarity] data sets, which assigns a positive